woojiahao/tp/docs/team/sp4ce-cowboy.md

 * **Get Transaction Command** [PRs:
 [#101](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/101)]
-  * **What it does:** A CLI Command to see expanded details of a specific transaction.
+  * **What it does:** A Command to see expanded details of a specific transaction.
   **Justification:** To allow a user to see details of a transaction whose properties' lengths can extend beyond the UI's ability to display them.

 * **Find Transactions Command Enhancement**: [PRs:
   [#101](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/101)
   [#138](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/138)]
-  * **What it does:** A CLI command to allow the user to search for specific transactions based on certain keywords.
+  * **What it does:** A command to allow the user to search for specific transactions based on certain keywords.
   **Justification:** To allow the user find specific transactions especially if there are many transactions stored.